MR-OOD/Anomaly-Detection/README.md

 - Lightning’s internal checkpointing still places files under `<log_dir>/cflow_logs/version_*/checkpoints/` (best by `val_loss` plus `last.ckpt` when validation runs).
 - After training the script copies `last.ckpt` (and `best.ckpt` when available) to `<log_dir>/cflow/<dataset_name>_cflow/weights/` and dumps run metadata as `<log_dir>/cflow_logs/version_*/training_run_metadata.json`.

-## Training FastFlow on PNGs with Pixel Metrics
+## Training FastFlow on PNG or NIfTI Data

 `train_fastflow.py` provides a streamlined FastFlow trainer.
-It automatically looks for anomaly masks in `label/` directories to enable pixel-level evaluation.
+It automatically looks for anomaly masks in `label/` directories to enable pixel-level evaluation and now understands datasets stored either as PNGs or NIfTI volumes.
+When NIfTI files are detected the script mirrors the dataset into a PNG cache so the existing anomalib pipeline continues to work.

-Example command:
+Example command (PNG dataset):

 ```
 python train_fastflow.py \